fenago/pytest-quick-start-guide/testing-with-pytest/Lab_1.md

 The rootdir is the topmost common directory to all of the directories being searched for test code.
 The inifile (blank here) lists the configuration file being used.
 Configuration files could be pytest.ini, tox.ini, or setup.cfg.
-You’ll look at configuration files in more detail in Lab 6, Configuration, on page 115.
+You’ll look at configuration files in more detail in Lab 6, Configuration

 ```
 _collected2 items_